simonjwright/ada_caser/test.md

 `ada_caser` adjusts the casing of Ada source files to match the standard typified in the Ada Reference Manual.

-These tests expect to be run in a subdirectory of `ada_caser`, so that the executable is in `../bin`.
+These tests expect to be run in the root directory of `ada_caser`, so that the executable is in `bin/`.

 ## Feature 1: Simple usage